Biden to Florida: 'We're gonna pull together as one team' following Hurricane Ian - KTVZ

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Allie Malloy, Jason Hanna and Nouran Salahieh contributed to this report.
+CNN’s Allie Malloy, Jason Hanna, Nouran Salahieh, Priscilla Alvarez and Geneva Sands contributed to this report.

-Note: CORRECTION: An earlier version of this story incorrectly stated the name of the Federal Emergency Management Agency.